isabella232/advertising-cloud.en/help/user-guide/measurement/campaign-reporting/email-reports.md

 ![CR12](assets/cr12.jpg)

-**Editing and deleting your reports**
+## Edit and delete your reports**

-If you ever need to change or edit your reports, simply go to the “Email Reports” page, and click on the options link.
+Go to the “Email Reports” page, and click on the options link.

 ![Edit Reports](assets/edit-reports.png)

-If you have any additional questions feel free to reach out the Platform Strategy team at `platform_support@Adobe Advertising Cloud.com`